 I’d like to dive deeper into this taxonomy since this is the most notable difference between two styles of building TTS acoustic model.
 I believe this distinction comes from the way we want to process the alignment between text and melspectrogram.
 In other words, how to tell which frames are responsible for that character or phoneme?

-• Auto-regressive: it follows the paradigm of Seq2seq where the linguistic feature is comsumed by the encoder to produce context vector and then this knowledge is used to help the decoder to produce melspectrogram frame by frame.
-The alignment therefore is learned implicitly using attention mechanism.
-This makes sense since consecutive frame tend to be similar, however, auto-regressive models are prone to some issues like word skipping or word repeating.
-Moreover, in long sentence, that context vector will become the bottleneck.
+This makes sense since consecutive frames tend to be similar.
+However, auto-regressive models are prone to issues like word skipping or word repeating.
+Moreover, in long sentences the context vector becomes the bottleneck.
 In terms of performance, it’s quite slow since sequence generation is sequential.

 • Non-autoregressive: it addresses these issues by proposing duration predictor module, each token will decide the number of corresponding melspectrogram frames, hence explicit alignment.
 This has two advantages: we can produce the whole melspectrogram in one round in parallel and achieve the complete alignment between text and melspectrogram.
 The biggest issue here is how to obtain the duration label for each token?
 In practice, there are 3 ways to achieve that: